 CAPILANO UNIVERSITY COURSE OUTLINE

-Term: FALL 2014 Course No. MATH 105
+Term: FALL 2015 Course No. MATH 116

-Course: PRECALCULUS MATHEMATICS Credits: 3.0
+Course: CALCULUS I - THE MATHEMATICS OF CHANGE Credits: 4.0

-Instructor: TBA
+Instructor: TBA Section: Office: Tel:

+COURSE FORMAT:

-COURSE FORMAT: Three hours of class time, plus an additional hour of supplemental activity delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams.
+4.5 hours of class time (which includes 1.5 hours of workshop/lab activities), plus an additional hour of supplemental activity delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams.

+PREREQUISITES:

-PREREQUISITES: Math Placement Test (MPT); or Precalculus 11 with a minimum "A" grade; or Precalculus 12 with a minimum "C+" grade; or MATH 096 with a minimum "C-" grade; or BMTH 044 with a minimum "B" grade.
+Math Placement Test (MPT); or Precalculus 12 with a minimum "A" grade; or Precalculus 12 and Calculus 12 with a minimum "B" grade in each; or MATH 105 with a minimum "C-" grade; or BMTH 054 with a minimum "B" grade..